Most people assume that trying to conceive a baby basically just involves non-stop sex (assuming that's

 (Yes, that's Regina George playing the part of your period.)

-Knowing the details of your cycle is important when trying to conceive.
+details of your cycle is important when trying to conceive.
 If you were lackadaisical in keeping track of it beforehand, now's the time to get it together.
 Mark your calendar and stalk Aunt Flow like a crazy ex-girlfriend because you've got a baby to make, and you need mother nature on your side.

 There's also an app for this.
 It's especially helpful if your cycle isn't always regular, and it helps you to understand your peek fertility days.
 Once you're pregnant, you can forget about the most annoying time of the month for nine (mostly) glorious months.

 Throw Around A Lot Of Weird Science Terms And Acronyms